-The final paragraph of this Post is as follows: We hope that Mr. Dalio will study Bernard Lonergan’s Macroeconomic Dynamics: An Essay in Circulation Analysis (CWL 15) to advance his present considerable understanding even further so as to understand the real grounds that might make his predictions successful .
-We hope that, as a person of influence, Mr. Dalio will convey a more advanced, explanatory understanding of the economic process to the nation and the world.
+The final paragraph of this Post is as follows: We hope that Mr. Dalio will study Bernard Lonergan’s Macroeconomic Dynamics: An Essay in Circulation Analysis (CWL 15) to advance his present considerable understanding further – from a self-described “mechanic” to a theorist of circulation analysis, whose formulations are precisely explanatory, compelling to the private sector of the economic process, and verifiable by econometricians.
+We hope that, as a person of influence, Mr. Dalio will convey a more advanced, explanatory understanding of the pretio-quantital economic process to the nation and to the world.

 Banks are not there to “force their money upon people,”4 nor “do they congratulate themselves if they are loaned up.”5 A banking committee is not “an automaton” but understanding and attentive to purpose and situation, “ judging chances of success of each purpose and, as means to this end, the kind of man the borrower is, watching him as he proceeds …”6 “It should be observed how important it is for the system of which we are trying to construct a model, that the banker should know, and be able to judge, what his credit is for and that he should be an independent agent.
 To realize this is to understand what banking means.”7 “the banker’s function is essentially a critical, checking, admonitory one.
 Alike in this respect to economists, bankers are worth their salt only if they make themselves thoroughly unpopular with governments, politicians and the public.
 This does not matter in times of intact capitalism.
 In the times of decadent capitalism, this piece of machinery is likely to be put out of gear by legislation.”8 McShane, Philip (quoting Joseph Schumpeter’s Business Cycles I and II) Implementing Lonergan’s Economics, in The Lonergan Review, Culture Science and Economics, Vol. III, No 1, Spring 2011, Seton Hall University, pp. 196-204

-Lonergan points out that the lack of a scientific understanding of the economic process results in an inability to distinguish between the significance of a relative and an absolute rise or fall of monetary prices.
-The associated misinterpretations of rising prices generate excessive optimism and excess investment.
+Lonergan points out that the lack of a scientific understanding of the economic process results in an inability to distinguish between the significance of a relative rise in prices signaling only preferences for individual products and an absolute and general rise or fall of prices constituting inflation and deflation.
+The associated misinterpretations of absolute and general rising prices generate excessive optimism and excess investment.

 Previously I have suggested a lack of adaptation in the free economies to the requirements of the pure cycle.
 What that lack is can now be stated.
 It is an inability to distinguish between the significance of a relative and an absolute rise or fall of monetary prices.
 This, I believe, is the fundamental lack of adaptation to the productive cycle that our economies have to overcome. … [CWL 15, 139]